ChinChunChen0921/Tensor-Cox-Regression/README.md

 ### Value

-* `ite`: Number of iterations completed by the algorithm.
+* `ite`: The number of iterations completed by the algorithm.

-* `b_EST`: Estimated coefficients for classical covariates.
+* `b_EST`: The estimated coefficients for classical covariates.

-* `b_SE`: Estimated standard deviation of coefficients for classical covariates.
+* `b_SE`: The estimated standard deviation of coefficients for classical covariates.

+* `b_PV`: The p-value for classical covariates.

-* `B_EST`: Estimated coefficient matrix for tensor covariates.
+* `B_EST`: The estimated coefficient matrix for tensor covariates.

-* `B_SE`: Estimated standard deviation of coefficients for tensor covariates.
+* `B_SE`: The estimated standard deviation of coefficients for tensor covariates.

+* `B_PV`: The p-value for tensor covariates.

 * `IC`: Information criteria, including AIC and BIC with the number of events in the penalty term.